nahsra/antisamy/README.md

 Throughout the development of the 1.6.x series, we have identified and deprecated a number of features and APIs.
 All of these deprecated items have been removed in the 1.7.0 release.
 These changes were all tracked in ticket: https://github.com/nahsra/antisamy/issues/195.
 Each of the changes are described below:

 CssHandler had 2 constructors which dropped the LinkedList<URI> embeddedStyleSheets parameter.
-Both contructors now create an empty internal LinkedList<URI> and the method getImportedStylesheetsURIList() can be used to get a reference to it, if needed.
+Both constructors now create an empty internal LinkedList<URI> and the method getImportedStylesheetsURIList() can be used to get a reference to it, if needed.
 This feature is rarely used, and in fact direct invocation of these constructors is also rare, so this change is unlikely to affect most users of AntiSamy.
 When used, normally an empty list is passed in as this parameter value and that list is never used again.

  * The CssHandler(Policy, LinkedList\<URI\>, List\<String\>, ResourceBundle) was dropped
    * It was replaced with: CssHandler(Policy, List\<String\>, ResourceBundle)